Academic Handbook Health and Safety

 Organisation and Responsibilities

 1. The Northeastern London Board of Governors has overall responsibility for health and safety at the University and delegates this duty to the CEO.
-The Board receives annual health and safety reports from the Senior Management Team and Health and Safety Committee minutes, and is informed of major health and safety concerns or incidents.
+The Board receives annual health and safety reports from the Senior Management Team and Health and Safety Committee minutes at the end of each academic year and is informed of major health and safety concerns or incidents.

 2. The CEO is responsible for ensuring this Policy is implemented across the organisation and that the University meets its legal obligations.
 The CEO is responsible for conducting final reviews on all health and safety documentation and establishing targets across the organisation.

-4. Line Managers are responsible for proactively conducting health and safety inspections on the areas or activities which their staff are working.
+4. Line Managers are responsible for proactively conducting health and safety inspections at activities and in areas where their staff are working.
 Line Managers are responsible for ensuring that any health and safety concerns, hazards or risks are reported appropriately.

-5. Employees are responsible for reporting health and safety concerns to Line Managers or Facilities.
+5. Employees have a legal duty for reporting health and safety concerns to Line Managers or Facilities.
 All employees are responsible for maintaining the health and safety of themselves and others in line with their legal responsibilities outlined in the Health and Safety at Work Act 1974.

-6. Safety Representatives are responsible for representing employees’ views at the bi-annual Health and Safety Committee.
+6. Safety Representatives are responsible for representing employees’ and students’ views at the bi-annual Health and Safety Committee.

-8. First aiders are responsible for ensuring the University has adequate first aid provisions and administering first aid in the event of an emergency.
+10. First aiders are responsible for ensuring that the University has adequate first aid provisions and for administering first aid in the event of an emergency.

 Arrangements